ColinChen2/Compiler/README.md

 # Compiler
-create a compiler(interpreter) step by step
+Create a compiler(interpreter) step by step

-In order to know more about compile, I look up some video and book, But I find a good blog.
+In order to know more about compile, I look up some video and book, after read them.
+I don't think understand totally.
+At the same time, I find a good blog.
-Good job!
+It's great example, Good job!

 Thanks for [Ruslans'blog](https://ruslanspivak.com/lsbasi-part1/).

 All in the blog use Python to code.
 However, I prefer to use js and That's what we do now.

 ## RUN
-every part of the code in Build-A-Interpreter can be run.
+every part of the code interpreter can be run.
 example:

 In chapter1